ironsheep/P2-RPi-IoT-gateway/DEMO-LED-Control.md

 | --- | --- |
 |  color1 | The new value for color1
 |  color2 | The new value for color2
-|  displayMode | The new value idenitfying which pattern the lights should display
+|  displayMode | The new value identifying which pattern the LEDs should display
-|  rateDelay | The new value identifying the delay between patterns
+|  delay | The new value identifying the delay between pattern changes

 Automatically, our Daemon detects this file write and since the P2 has requested to be notified when this file is written, the Daemon then loads this file and sends all four named values to the P2.